 Life: can you give a definition for the word “life”?
 It’s a word that is often used but usually not fully understood.
-Modern science has only defined the symptoms of life.
-It has no definition for life itself.
+While modern science has defined the symptoms of life, it has not been able to give a definition for life itself.
 In this lecture given at the University of The Philippines, Jagad Guru questions the assumptions about life that form the foundation of our modern society.

 Who Are You?
 What Is Life?

 Jagad Guru: A materialist holds to the concept, theory that there is only one energy that exists, and that is matter.
 And so when he comes to questions such as, “What is consciousness?
 What is awareness?
 What is life?” he concludes that it also must have some chemical basis.
 It’s either chemical in substance or somehow it’s an offspring of the complex chemical arrangements that are there in the brain and in the rest of the body.
 So basically, in materialistic civilization, we’ve come to the conclusion that life itself is really nothing more than this offspring of matter.